- HMS Community Values

 Requirements for admission and specific application procedures vary according to the individual graduate programs.
 Students are strongly advised to contact representatives of the graduate programs to consult about selection and specific requirements.
 Some graduate programs may require the Graduate Record Examination (GRE).
 In addition, some PhD student fellowships may require the GRE.

 Course requirements vary among programs.
-Completing one or more graduate courses during the first two years at HMS is helpful for BTS students.
+Completing one or more graduate courses during the first two years at HMS is helpful.
 Courses should be chosen in consultation with faculty from the graduate program.
-Occasionally, HST courses and New Pathway courses can count towards the graduate course requirement, but this type of overlap is usually limited.
+Depending on the program, medical school courses may fulfill certain graduate course requirements.

-For basic and translational sciences students: Most graduate programs require at least two laboratory rotations, usually with faculty members associated with their program (i.e., rotations with other faculty may not “count” toward the program rotation requirement).
-These can be completed prior to enrollment in the graduate program.
+Most biomedical graduate programs require at least two laboratory rotations, usually with faculty members associated with their program (i.e., rotations with other faculty may not “count” toward the program rotation requirement).
+These may be completed prior to enrollment in the graduate program, if feasible.
 One rotation will be in the lab that the student ultimately chooses for thesis work.
-Lab rotations, which may be done at any time during the year, typically involve at least a 25% time commitment to a lab for a period of 6–14 weeks.
-To get credit for a rotation in DMS, a student must complete a rotation form, which must be signed also by the rotation advisor.
-The form can be found on eCommons or can be requested from the MD-PhD Program office.
-Formal application is made to the graduate program by the middle of the second academic year at HMS.
-Deadlines vary among programs.
-Basic and translational science MD-PhD students who enter the program as cycle I applicants are highly competitive for admission to participating graduate programs.
+Lab rotations, which may be conducted at any time during the year, typically involve at least a 25% time commitment to a lab for a period of 6–14 weeks.
+To obtain credit for a rotation in DMS, a student must complete a rotation form, which must also be signed by the rotation advisor.
+The form can be found on the MD-PhD eCommons page or requested from the MD-PhD Program office.

 For further information, please contact: